Leafwing-Studios/fop-rules/docs/character-options/species/automaton.md

 </div>

-**Repurposed:** Your body is an effective weapon all on its own.
-Build a set of arms with a gear score equal to half (your Prowess plus one) that you have access to at all times.
-It gains the free hands affix but cannot have the thrown affix unless it also has the returning affix.
-When creating enchanted arms, you may choose to modify these arms instead, creating for example an extremely dangerous saw or flaming welding torch, rather than an enchanted sword.
-If your Prowess changes, you must also modify these arms.
+**Repurposed:** Create a set of arms using the standard rules.
+You are always attuned to these arms, and they do not count against your attunement limit.

-Whenever you make a basic attack, you may choose to use these arms in place of the arms you have equipped without the use of the Swap minor action.
+Whenever you make a basic attack, you may choose to use these arms instead.
+You do not swap which set of arms you have equipped, and once the basic attack is complete, you gain the benefits and drawbacks of your equipped arms instead.

 **Multitool:** Select three pieces of adventuring gear.
 They are built into your body.
 You do not need to roll the Supply die in order to access them.